 Communism: 19th Century German philosopher Karl Marx saw great inequality in society.
 He noticed that working class and poor people found it very difficult to improve their lives.
 At the same time, rich people seemed to find it easier to get richer and more powerful.
 He developed a theory for a new economic and social system that was later called Communism.
-In Marx's theory, the government, or "State," regulated the economy factories, property.
-The State is also responsible for ensuring citizens have adequate education, health and employment opportunities.
+In Marx's theory, the government, or "State,"

-Karl Marx developed the social and political system of modern Communism the economy.
+Karl Marx developed the social and political system of modern Communism regulated the economy the economy.
 Private ownership of property and services is encouraged.